up42/docs/faq/pricing.md

 ## What is an UP42 credit?

 An UP42 credit is a token of value that abstracts pricing complexity across all data and processing blocks.
-It allows a simple way to pay for usage of data, processing and infrastructure blocks with different underlying pricing mechanisms.
+It allows a simple way to pay for usage of data and processing blocks as well as infrastructure while each having different pricing mechanisms.

 ## How do I buy UP42 credits?

 Credits come in prepaid bundles.
-Just go to[settings/credits/purchase](https://up42.com/settings/credit/purchase), select the plan with the number of credits you want and enter yourcredit card information.
-If you want to buy credits in larger bundles,please contact our [sales team](mailto:sales@up42.com)
+Just go to[settings/credits/purchase](https://up42.com/settings/credit/purchase), select the plan with the number of credits you want and enter your credit card information.
+If you want to buy credits in larger bundles, please contact our [sales team](mailto:sales@up42.com).

 ## How are credits used on UP42?

 Every time you run a job for a workflow credits are consumed in:

- 1. **Data** how much data you consumed from the chosen data block
+ 1. **Data** how much data you consumed from the chosen data block.
- 2. **Processing** how much work was done by the processing blocks in your workflow
+ 2. **Processing** how much work was done by the processing blocks in your workflow.
- 4. **Infrastructure** costs: how much machine time you used on UP42´s infrastructure
+ 4. **Infrastructure** costs: how much machine time you used on UP42´s infrastructure.

 ## Why are there different prices/credit values for blocks?

 Blocks are priced differently because they deliver different value.
 Some blocks deliver high-resolution commercial data or specially trained machine learning algorithms.
 Other blocks provide access to open data or open source image processing algorithms.
 UP42 allows variation on pricing on a block level so that we can support both commercial and open data and algorithms.
 The price is always set by our block providers, not by UP42.
-In addition to setting the price, the block providers also specificy how the usage of their block should be counted (e.g. in MB, square kilometers, scenes, megapixels processed etc).
+In addition to setting the price, the block providers also specify how the usage of their block should be counted (e.g., in MB, square kilometers, scenes, megapixels processed, etc).

 ## Where can I find information on individual block pricing and license terms?

-In the details page of each block you can find details on the definition of the counting unit for that block and the number of credits per unit, as well as a link to the End User License Agreeement you need to accept before using the data or processing block.
+In the details page of each block you can find details on the definition of the counting unit for that block and the number of credits per unit, as well as a link to the **E**nd **U**ser **License** **Agreement** (EULA) you need to accept before using the data or processing block.

 ## Can I estimate upfront how many credits my job will consume?

 We are still working on a job estimation engine.
 In the meantime, you can get an idea of the overall credit usage for a particular job by:

- 1. Looking at the details of each block in your workflow
+ 1. Looking at the details of each block in your workflow.
  2. Run test jobs with small **A**reas **O**f **I**nterest (AOIs) to get an idea on credit usage before running a job with a larger AOI.

 ## Is the data sources I can access dependent on the credit package I acquire?